ludenyi/alx-zero_day/README.md

-Got to understand all these!!
+ I Got to understand all these!!